-fencing.
-EERA staff proposed a special condition requiring the permittee to place visibility markers at appropriate locations along the Project's perimeter fencing to mitigate impacts to wildlife, and requiring the permittee to coordinate with the MDNR regarding to locations of visibility markers.
-EERA staff did not provide any data or other evidence indicating visibility markers are warranted for the Project.
-Further, MDNR has not requested visibility markers be placed along the perimeter fencing.
-The fencing proposed by Hayward Solar is appropriately protective of wildlife, including deer, and supported by the record.
+175. EERA staff noted that potential impacts to wildlife, particularly deer, could be mitigated by placing visibility markers at appropriate locations along the Project's perimeter fencing.
+EERA staff proposed a special condition requiring the permittee to place visibility markers at appropriate locations along the Project's perimeter fencing to mitigate impacts to wildlife and requiring the permittee to coordinate with the DNR regarding to locations of visibility markers.234 EERA did not provide any data or other evidence indicating visibility markers are warranted for the Project.
+Further, DNR has not requested visibility markers be placed along the perimeter fencing.
+The fencing proposed by Hayward Solar is consistent with acceptable standards for this type of project.

-- 172. In its April 15, 2022 comments, MDNR recommended that, due to entanglement issues with small animals, the site permit include a special condition requiring erosion control blankets to be limited to "bio-netting" or "natural netting" types and mulch products without synthetic (plastic) fiber additives.
-In its response to comments, Hayward Solar stated it has no objection to this special condition. - 173.
-The record demonstrates that Hayward has taken steps to avoid and minimize impacts to wildlife.
+176. In its April 15, 2022 comments, DNR recommended that, due to entanglement issues with small animals, the site permit include a special condition requiring erosion control blankets to be limited to "bio-netting" or "natural netting" types and mulch products without synthetic fiber additives.235 In its response to comments, Hayward Solar stated it has no objection to this special condition.236

+177. The record demonstrates that Hayward has taken steps to avoid and minimize impacts to wildlife.
 Further, the Sample Site Permit contains general conditions that adequately protect wildlife.
 Section 8.12 (Wildlife Injuries and Fatalities) of the Sample Site Permit requires permittees to report any wildlife injuries and fatalities to the Commission on a quarterly basis.